jworth/testclass/course/content/en/class1/intro.md

 content_type: pre
 optional: false
 title: Introduction to Week 1
+description: >-
-description: This week we are finding out about evidence in photography
+  This week we are finding out about evidence in photography.
+Click explore to find out how to prepare your first Four Corners submission.
 expectsubmission: true
 ---
 # Week 1 - Evidence